 Are pets allowed?

-Pets are not allowed in Pontchartrain Halls or Lafitte Village.
+Pets are not allowed in Pontchartrain Halls.
 Students requesting approved emotional support animals due to a documented medical need must follow the Office of Disability Services protocol for registration and approval prior to bringing their animal to campus.

 Can I bring my car to campus?